SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 ### Final variables

-Use the above definition of FINAL_VAR to declare vars as `final`, `var/final/foo` such that overriding their value isn't permitted by types that inherit it.
+Use the above definition of VAR_FINAL to declare vars as `final`, `var/final/foo` such that overriding their value isn't permitted by types that inherit it.
 ```
 /a/type
-  FINAL_VAR/foo = somevalue
+  VAR_FINAL/foo = somevalue
 ```